Sensible-Alternative Naturopathic Clinic

 • Glutamine, which converts to the sleep-promoting neurotransmitter GABA

-• 5-HTP and vitamin B6, which are important for the release of melatonin
+• 5-HTP and vitamin B6, which promote melatonin

 • Sedative herbs Zizyphus, Kava, Valerian, Hops, or Passion Flower

 • Anti-inflammatory treatments such as fish oil and turmeric.
-Chronic inflammation causes elevated cortisol, and agitation of the nervous system.
+(Chronic inflammation elevates the stress hormone cortisol)

 Understanding segmented sleep sheds some light on why night-time waking is such a common form of insomnia.
 Maybe it's not insomnia at all.
 It's merely an expression of our body's natural rhythm.
 Maybe it's fine to wake as long as you can then enjoy a second sleep and a siesta to make up the hours.